-Being a creative doesn’t suck, but it sure as hell isn’t easy.
+Earning a living as a creative is exciting and personally satisfying, but it sure isn’t easy.
 And while all paths in life are not easy, a career in the arts can be shakier than others.
 Nevertheless, there is something about working the creative industry that makes one’s soul light up like a Christmas tree.
 And thanks to technology and the open-mindedness of this generation, creatives from different fields can pursue their passion and actually make money from it, with relative ease compared to the era of Picasso.
-If this is the path you’re planning to choose or have already chosen, be prepared with a good dose of hunger for creativity and have a clear view of your goals.
+If this is the path you’re planning to choose or have already chosen, be prepared with a good dose of hunger for creativity, and have a clear view of your goals.
 It’s going to be a crazy, exhausting journey; of course, it’s going to be very rewarding too.

 Remember that your art is a piece of you

 This may sound corny, but your art is a piece of you.
 Keep in mind that in the creative industry, you are selling your work, something nobody else can do but you.
 This is not something you can just hire someone to do if you’re feeling tired or uninspired.
 During those times, it’s your duty to yourself to circle back to why you chose this path in the first place.
 One of the common mistakes creative business owners make is that they let the money inspire them.
 Always, always keep in mind that it’s your creativity and passion that put you in the business.
 If you lose value in those two, the artist in you will slowly fade and your creative business will invariably come to an end.

 Always be learning